 The process of outlining a framework for your patient recall process may seem daunting.
 There are several ways to handle the situation, such as what technology to use, how to appropriately schedule in advance, and managing new circumstances caused by the Coronavirus.
-While figuring out how to model your recall strategy can be stressful, knowing how to properly implement it can be just as difficult.
+To figure out how to model your recall strategy can be stressful.
+However, knowing how to properly implement it can be just as difficult.
 Below are several ways you and your practice can begin to effectively use your recall strategy.

 Booking during the appointment